 Andrew Hiddleston released a video where he talks about the problems with Google+ and Facebook commenting mechanisms.
 It is worth to watch.

-Disqus And LiveFyre: Why many bloggers don’t like these commenting applications.
+Why many bloggers don’t like these blog commenting platforms

 In all fairness to Disqus and LiveFyre, because I am not their user, I had to make sure to research the topic really well before condemning these commenting applications.
 As well, I am not saying you should not use Disqus or LiveFyre if you like them.
 Just make sure to research the applications thoroughly and ensure they will suit your purpose.